odojs/odo/README.md

 ## Plugins
 Plugins are independent features of the application loosely coupled to other plugins to make up the whole application.
 Usually plugins communicate through a combination of dependency injection and events.

-Plugins are added to the systems property in config.cson.
+Plugins are added to the systems array in config.cson.
 Express web authentication modules 'odo/auth', 'odo/auth/local', 'odo/auth/facebook' and public folder 'odo/public' are examples of plugins.

 ## Execution context
 Plugins can run in four contexts: web, api, domain and projection.
 This technique allows the web code, database logic, and validation rules for a particular piece of information to exist in the same codebase but run in four different contexts.
 Having all aspects in the same codebase increases speed of development and still provides good decoupling between concepts.